 After researcher Regina Krahl published a scholarly presentation on the collection, Meiyintang soon gained prestige among specialists and collectors of Chinese ceramics.
 The collection has been exhibited in some of the biggest museums in the world, including the British Museum in London, Musee Guimet in Paris, and Sporting d’Hiver in Monte Carlo.

-Gilbert’s part of the collection consists of more than 1,600 pieces and was transferred to the Meiyintang Foundation in 2003.
+Gilbert’s part of the Chinese porcelain collection consisted of more than 1,600 pieces and was transferred to the Meiyintang Foundation in 2003.
 It was made accessible to the public when loaned under a long-term agreement to the Rietberg Museum in Zurich.
 During 2011-2012, a small part of the Meiyintang Collection was sold off in Hong Kong by Sotheby’s.
 The auction saw huge interest from Chinese buyers.

 After the communist regime took over, any attachment to ancient Chinese culture was repressed.
 But with the country gaining economic prosperity, wealthy Chinese not only wanted to reconnect with their heritage, but also wanted to let the art world know that they, too, possess deep pockets.
 Around US$121 million worth of pieces were on auction.